cloudmesh/cloudmesh-cloud/documentation/source/vagrant-other.md

 After finishing `Vagrantfile`definition, you are now ready to deploy and run your virtual machine with Vagrant.
 But first, let us check current status of your Vagrant provider.
-Execute `ehvagrant ls`at `ehvagrant` root directory, you will see:
+Execute `cm4 vm list`

+BUG: IMAGE PROKEN, COPY ASCII

 ![before_init](img/vagrant/before_init.png)

-Then execute `ehvagrant start`.
+Then execute `cm4 start`.
 Since your machines are not deployed yet, Vagrant will first deploy your machines and then bring them up, and automatically do LOTS of setting.
-When Vagrant has done its work, we can confirm this by issuing `ehvagrant ls` again.
+When Vagrant has done its work, we can confirm this by issuing `cm4 vm list` again.
 You will see now:

+BUG: IMAGE PROKEN, COPY ASCII

 ![after_init](img/vagrant/after_init.png)

 HOO-WA!
 Your two virtual machines are painlessly deployed, configured, up and running!
-Now you are ready to do some fancy work with Vagrant and `ehvagrant`.

 ### Micellouenes: setup `scp` on host machine

-Since these topics are not directly relate to `ehvagrant`, here I just describe how do you check these functionally are working properly.
+Since these topics are not directly relate to `cm4`, here I just describe how do you check these functionally are working properly.

 For `scp`, open terminal and execute `scp`, you should see a short